maptastik/leaflet-component/bower_components/leaflet-map/README.md

 *leaflet-map* is a web-component which provides access to the [leaflet map](http://leafletjs.com) JavaScript library via html elements.

-Please have a look at the [demo page](https://leaflet-extras.github.io/leaflet-map/demo.html) or the [api documentation](https://leaflet-extras.github.io/leaflet-map/doc.html#leaflet-map).
+Please have a look at the [demo](https://leaflet-extras.github.io/leaflet-map/demo.html) or the [api documentation](https://leaflet-extras.github.io/leaflet-map/doc.html#leaflet-map).

 Most of the options documented in the Leaflet reference are exported as html attributes.
 All events are mapped into html events of the same name.</p>